Has this ever happened to you? …

 PVCs had worse outcomes.

 For folks without heart disease, these PVCs are a normal part of human heart physiology and are of no consequence.
 In fact, knowing that this system is working should be reassuring.
 Stress, drinking a lot of coffee, not getting enough sleep, and taking cold medication are all factors that can cause more PVCs.
 Still, you see them in perfectly healthy eighteen-year-old Air Force recruits as well.
-Sometimes patients are so distressed by these PVCs that we treat them with medications called beta blockers, such as atenolol, which suppress some of these extra beats.
+Sometimes patients are so distressed by these PVCs that we treat them with medications called beta blockers, such as metoprolol or atenolol, which suppress some of these extra beats.
 A better treatment is to carefully explain the nature of these extra beats and to offer reassurance to the patient.
 Often, less coffee and more sleep will help.

 For older patients with prior heart attacks, frequent PVCs are a sign of a modestly increased risk of having future heart rhythm problems.
 One interesting study tried to suppress these extra beats in patients with a prior heart attack, reasoning that if PVCs in patients with significant heart disease were associated with worse outcomes, then suppressing these PVCs should be beneficial.
 In fact, the opposite was the case.
 Patients who took a medication (mexiletine) to stop PVCs had worse outcomes.